darakeon/aws-lambda-mail-redirector/README.md

 ## Upload to lamda

-When the project is build, it creates a file called lambda.zip at the source root folder.
+When the project is build (in Release mode), it creates a file called lambda.zip at the source folder.
 You need to update this zip to your lambda so you can use it.

 Given I configured it some time ago, if you need help to configure all the stuff at AWS, [open an issue at this repository] and we can make it